CSA-DanielVillamizar/Plataforma-Red-Bre-B-Colombia/README.md

 If anything fails mid-flight, the Saga triggers an **automatic compensation** that refunds the user's balance — money is never left trapped.

-Developed as the core enterprise project for the **Distributed Programming (190304014-1)** course at *Institución Universitaria ITM*, under the architectural supervision of **Prof. Daniel Andrey Villamizar Araque**.
+Developed as the core enterprise project for the **Distributed Programming (190304014-1)** course at *Institución Universitaria ITM*, under the architectural supervision of **Prof. M.Sc.IoT Daniel Andrey Villamizar Araque**.

 ---